pryv/lib-cocoa/Readme.md

 This library can work offline if caching is enabled.
 To enable/disable caching possibility you set the preprocessor macro `CACHE` in project file to 1/0 depending on whether or not you want caching support.

-`cachedChannelList` and `onlineChannelList` contain `PYChannel` objects.
-A channel contains `PYFolder` and `PYEvent` objects.
+`cachedStreamList` and `onlineStreamList` contain `PYStream` objects.
+A Stream il linked to `PYStream` children and `PYEvent` objects.

-You can manipulate channels, folders and events.
-For example, you can create, delete, modify, … events.
+You can manipulate streams and events.
+For example, you can create, delete, modify, ….
 Same rules applie for other object types.
-Currently only personal type of access allows creating channels and it will be added for v2 of SDK when access-rights will be covered in depth.
+Currently only personal type of access allows creating Streams and it will be added for v2 of SDK when access-rights will be covered in depth.

-###Some useful `PYChannel` methods:
+###Some useful `PYConnection` methods:

 Example of getting all events:

+`filter:nil` means **no** filer, so all events.

+    [connection getEventsWithRequestType:PYRequestTypeAsync filter:nil
-    [channel getAllEventsWithRequestType:PYRequestTypeAsync gotCachedEvents:^(NSArray *cachedEventList) {
+    gotCachedEvents:^(NSArray *cachedEventList) {

     } gotOnlineEvents:^(NSArray *onlineEventList) {